 There were occasional apartments featured in the show that were allegedly one-bedroom.
 Even then, they were roughly the same as an average apartment.
 This made the Friends apartment setup laughably unreal in every possible way.

-hash-markDid The Writers Know How Unrealistic The Apartments Were?
+Did the Writers Know How Unrealistic the Apartments Were?

 Of course, they did!
 It was an ongoing joke about the show, apparently.
 Writers tried to explain away the unusually low apartment pricing by saying stuff was inherited or rent-controlled.
-Sometimes they’d say that the characters used savings, or whatever, to afford rent.
+Sometimes they’d say that the characters used savings, to afford rent.

 The truth is that the apartments had to be big.
 Otherwise, it would be nearly impossible to film scenes there without people feeling like the walls were closing in on them.
 To ensure the well-being of actors and the actual storylines, they decided to get a little bit more creative with their work.

-hash-markHow Realistic Were The Apartment-Related Plots?
+How Realistic Were the Apartment-Related Plots?

 Remember when they had characters suddenly switching up their apartments or carrying up half-sawed furniture?
 Yeah, that doesn’t actually fly in New York City.
 Switching apartments with friends who the landlord didn’t approve can get you an immediate eviction order in most buildings.

 If you’ve ever wanted to grab a cup of coffee at the place where the gang hung out, there’s some good and bad news.
 The good news is that there is a Central Perk that you can visit in New York City.
 They even have the same cups used in the show!
-However, there’s a bad side to this too.
+However, there’s a bad side to this, too.
 Unfortunately, Central Perk doesn’t really look like the set on the show.
 So, if you were hoping to sit where Rachel and Ross chatted it up, you’re out of luck.
 The real Central Perk looks nothing like that.

-hash-markFriends Apartments Bottom Line
+Friends Apartments Bottom Line

 While you can visit 90 Bedford Street, the apartment building most associated with Friends, many things about the apartments in the show were not realistic.
 However, you can still get nostalgic when visiting the Friends apartment building or getting a cup of coffee at Central Perk.
 And if you want a more authentic experience, there have been pop-ups that have recreated the set of Friends in the past.
 There was even a Friends Airbnb at one point.
 So, who knows?
 Maybe you might be able to catch another pop-up in the future.